PunkAntifa/technical-test-bv/README.md

 # technical-test-bv
 Repository for Been Verified technical test

+    Note: Additional questions answers are located on a file in /doc/Questions BV.pdf

 ## App Installation
 This app has been created with Nodejs, Express and Sqlite3.